 - Mutual aid peer support recovery group sessions for both substance misuse and mental health.
-This includes SMART recovery and the Phoenix group, which is an internally developed group for people with mental health issues
+This includes SMART recovery and 12 Step Fellowships

 - Safe and sober social events and activities.
 Social networks and friendships based on mutual respect, trust and a shared belief in the possibility of sustained recovery

 - Hobbies and special interest groups – art, music, walking, drama, etc

 - Health and wellbeing advice – healthy eating, lifestyle balance, fitness, mindfulness sessions